-Before you ever approach a contractor, you will want to have a detailed plan in hand.
+Before you ever approach hiring a contractor, you will want to have a detailed plan in hand.
 A professional designer or architect can come up with a comprehensive plan that you can show your contractor, so that they know exactly what you have planned for your space.
 Remember that permit drawings are not complete plans and are going to contain very limited information about your final design concept; they show general information concerning layout and structure, but won’t show finishes, interior architecture, lighting, and other features.
 Your contractor will need these specifics to give you accurate pricing.

 Here are the first steps in hiring a contractor: